 The preparation of financial statements in conformity with PSAB for government NPOs requires management to make estimates and assumptions that affect the reported amount of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the period.
 Actual results could differ from these estimates.
-Areas of key estimation include determination of useful lives of capital assets, allowance for doubtful accounts, accrued liabilities and actuarial estimation of post-employment benefits.
+Areas of key estimation include determination of useful lives of capital assets, allowance for doubtful accounts, accrued liabilities, unearned revenue, deferred revenue relating to capital assets, inventory obsolescence, legal settlement/judgment and actuarial estimation of post-employment benefits.